 The Code of Student Conduct, which shall contain this policy, shall be disseminated annually to students.

-The policy shall be accessible in every classroom.
-The policy shall be posted in a prominent location within each school building and on the center's web site, if available.
+This policy shall be accessible in every classroom.
+The policy shall be posted in a prominent location within the center (school) building and on the center's (school's) website, if available.